-The full-time Charles River Campus MSW program at Boston University School of Social Work offers a dynamic, hands-on learning experience, nestled in the heart of vibrant Boston—a leading city for education, healthcare, and nonprofits.
-During two years of study on campus, our students complete a multi-method curriculum guided by faculty experts and dedicated practitioners that prepares each student for success in a range of social work careers.
-After selecting a major, students may choose from five specialization areas or opt to pursue one of three dual degree options.
+Our students complete a multi-method curriculum guided by faculty experts and dedicated practitioners that prepares each student for success in a range of social work careers.
+After selecting a major, students may choose from four specialization areas, as well as one of three dual degree options.

 Visit the BU Bulletin for more detailed information on courses and requirements.